EternityX/DEADCELL-CSGO/README.md

 To import a profile, just copy all of the profile data and press **Import**.
 Make sure to save your profile by entering a name and pressing **Save**.

-### Why does "Generating code..." take forever when building the project?
-Most likely an issue with Visual Studio 2017, you can wait it out or use Visual Studio 2019 instead.

 ### Why does moving the menu crash the game?
 Disable multi-core rendering in your CS:GO video settings.